I think you’ll agree that being patient in affliction is challenging, especially if illness has continued for many years.

 4. KEEP A GRATITUDE DIARY PREPARES YOUR BRAIN

-What are you grateful for today?
-I don’t mean the big things, but those small things that you probably have filtered out.
-A smile from someone?
-The scent of an orange, the blossom on the tree….
+I try to ask myself what I am grateful for today.
+I don’t mean the big things, but those small things that are easy to filter out.
+A smile from someone, the scent of an orange, the blossom on the tree….

 I call them glimmers.
 Those tiny snapshot moments that, if we were to savour them, would help our nervous systems come back into regulation.

 It’s so easy to focus on our symptoms all day long because we have a negativity bias, which reinforces it.
 Recognising glimmers helps us to reset our brains to notice the light in the darkness, no matter how small.

 5. BE OUTCOME INDEPENDENT OR YOU’LL GIVE UP

 Of course the one thing we all want is healing asap but if this is the goal then we may encounter frustration and disappointment.